Klimentina2709/Simple-Portfolio-Demo/README.md

 ## Live Demo

-You can view the live version of this project here: [Simple Bootstrap Page](https://klimentina2709.github.io/ShowcasePortfolioPage/)
+You can view the live version of this project here: [Simple Portfolio Page](https://klimentina2709.github.io/ShowcasePortfolioPage/)

 ## Contact: